MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-overview.md

 ---
 title: JavaScript single-page app scenario
 description: Learn how to build a single-page application (scenario overview) by using the Microsoft identity platform.
 author: OwenRichards1
 manager: CelesteDG
+ms.author: owenrichards
+ms.custom:  devx-track-js,
+ms.date: 11/4/2022
 ms.service: active-directory
 ms.subservice: develop
 ms.topic: conceptual

-ms.date: 11/4/2022
-ms.author: owenrichards
-ms.custom:  devx-track-js,
-# Customer intent: As an application developer, I want to know how to write a single-page application by using the Microsoft identity platform.
+#Customer intent: As an application developer, I want to know how to write a single-page application by using the Microsoft identity platform.
 ---

 # Scenario: Single-page application